dataviscourse/tutorials/lectures/lecture-git.md

 $ git config --global user.email "YOUR EMAIL ADDRESS"
 {% endhighlight %}

-Make sure that his is set to your official school address and your correct name!
+Make sure that this is set to your official school address and your correct name!

 **Create a folder for your project**